Eurocar

 Eurocar PrJSC is the official manufacturer of Škoda cars in Ukraine, owned by Atoll Holding.
 It is one of the largest passenger car manufacturers in Ukraine.
 The plant's share in the total production of passenger vehicles in 2020 comprised 81%.
 The plant's production capacity amounts to 80 thousand cars per year (SKD assembly – 30 thousand cars, CKD production – 50 thousand cars per year) with the potential for further capacity expansion.
 The production site has a railway terminal capable of transporting to the EU and CIS countries.

 The Eurocar plant is located in the village of Solomonovo, Uzhhorod Raion, Zakarpattia Oblast of Ukraine, at a distance of 1.5 km from the border with Hungary and 2 km from the border with Slovakia.
-The Solomonovo industrial park being a part of the Transcarpathian automotive cluster is located next to the plant.

 Plant history

 Production facilities construction started on 23 July 2001.
 The technical launch of the plant took place on 19 December of the same year and in April 2002, the mass production of Škoda Octavia cars has followed.
 In August 2002, the first Škoda Fabia car rolled off the plant assembly line, and in March 2003 – Škoda Superb.

 In October 2003, the production of the Volkswagen model range began, and in March 2004 – Audi production launch took place.

 In 2006, another VW Group model, SEAT León, assembly was arranged.
 In the same year, the plant produced the first Ukrainian-manufactured SEAT Altea and SEAT Toledo and obtained permission to launch MKD production.

 In 2007, the production of the Škoda Roomster car was arranged.

-Škoda Rapid manufacturing started in 2013.
+Škoda Rapid (2012) manufacturing started in 2013.

 In 2014, the Škoda Spaceback production started.

 Since 2017, the plant has been producing Škoda Kodiaq crossovers, and since 2018 – Škoda Karoq crossovers.

 By 2020, the plant was producing Fabia, Octavia, Superb, Kodiaq, Karoq models.

 In 2020, the plant assembled 3,386 vehicles (Škoda cars comprised 100% of the production volume).
 The plant's share in passenger car production in 2020 amounted to 81%.